Ivor Montagu: Recruited by Soviet intelligence

 His older brother Ewen Montagu, a barrister in civilian life, became a naval intelligence officer during World War II, privy to the secrets of top-secret Ultra and the mastermind of the successful deception that launched the invasion of Sicily, Operation Mincemeat.
 He later wrote a best-selling account of that adventure, The Man Who Never Was.

-Ivor Montagu himself turned out to be working, albeit briefly, for the other side.
 A 25 July 1940 cable from Simon Davidovitch Kremer, Secretary to the Soviet Military Attaché in London, identified him as the somewhat reluctant new recruit who was supposed to create an "X Group" of like-minded friends.
-By the following year, Hitler had invaded Russia and the Soviet Union became an ally of Britain, so that by June 1941, both brothers were technically working for the same side.
+By the following year, Hitler had invaded Russia and the Soviet Union became an ally of Britain.

 Ivor knew of his elder brother's intelligence work, but it seems doubtful his brother knew of his.
 Counter-espionage agents at MI5, however, even Ewen's boss John Masterman, seem to have suspected Ivor in general because of his outspoken Communist politics, his hanging around with "scruffy" Russians and housing a Jewish refugee in his house in the country.
 By far the greatest suspicions were aroused by Ivor's passionate support of international ping-pong, which seemed so eccentric to MI5 that they assumed it had to be a cover for something else.
 They even tapped his phone and opened his mail, creating three volumes on him by early 1942, but found nothing specific, much to Ewen's relief, since he was always worried that his own career in Naval Intelligence would be adversely affected by the activities of his younger brother.